masamasa9841/excel_robot/README.md

 ```
 ### License

-This repository is licensed under the GPLv3 license, see [LICENSE](./LICENSE).
+This repository is licensed under the MIT license, see [LICENSE](./LICENSE).

 ### Reference